Contest a Will

-If you have been left out of a will or if it failed to properly provide for you then may perhaps be able to go about contesting the will.
-Alternatively, if you are facing a claim by someone who seeks to challenge the will then you may want to oppose that application.
+If you have been left out of a will or if it failed to properly provide for you then you may need legal advice about who can contest a will, and how to go about it.

-Litigant can help you understand your rights, and assist you in pursuing your claim or defence of a case involving a will dispute.
+Litigant can help you contest a will (or oppose such an application) by helping you understand your rights, and assisting you in pursuing your claim or defence of a will dispute.
 To find out more contact us to learn about your options and the applicable time-frames.

 - An executor of an estate may face claims from the deceased's spouse, de-facto, child, former husband / wife, a dependant of the deceased or a member of the deceased's household or someone who lived in a close personal relationship that are brought out-of-time;